-WellSpring understands and recognizes that some students may have a learning difference that may require they receive additional support.
-WellSpring has a Learning Support department to assist students, teachers, and families in developing specific interventions when extra academic support is needed.
+LifePlus understands and recognizes that some students may have a learning difference that may require they receive added support.
+The WellSpring Private School has a Learning Support department to assist students, teachers, and families in developing specific interventions when extra academic and/or behavioral support is needed.
 Parents should inform the school if their child has a known learning disability.
 While WellSpring may not be able to meet the needs of students with significant disabilities, the Learning Support department partners with teachers and families for the best learning environment for all enrolled students.